Tankless vs Tank Water Heaters: Costs, Sizing, and Real-World Tradeoffs (Ontario)

 What’s included with Water Heater Repair & Maintenance

 Hot water issues can come from the heater, the plumbing around it, or control/safety components.
 We start by confirming symptoms and checking the system safely.
 For repairs, we pinpoint the failure (heating element, burner/ignition, thermostat, valve, sediment, venting concerns) and recommend the most sensible path based on age and condition.
 For replacements or upgrades, we help you choose the right capacity and layout—then install with the proper shut-offs, safety relief components, venting considerations, and testing.
 We end with a performance check and practical tips to extend lifespan, improve efficiency, and reduce surprise failures.
-For **Water Heater Repair & Maintenance**, we tailor the work to your building type, access, and the condition of your existing system.
-If we find related issues during diagnosis (like a failing shut-off, corrosion, or a damaged fitting), we’ll explain it clearly before anything changes—no surprises.
+For Water Heater Repair & Maintenance, we fit the job to your property’s real conditions: material type, access, and system age.
+If diagnosis uncovers a related issue, we explain it clearly before the scope changes.

 Plumbing Repairs & Installations in Toronto & the GTA: what we do